adcichowski/adcichowski/README.md

  I have a passion for programming and technology, spend a lot of time programming to get knowledge and experience.
  I increase my skills to be more valuable in business, soon I will be teaching other people.
- My wishes are to be a great full-stack developer and play guitar 🚀 🎸
+ My wishes are to be a great full-stack developer.

 ## Code with